-Graduate scholarship applicants must be nominated by a Feast Centre team member.
+Applicants must be nominated by a Feast Centre team member to be eligible for this opportunity.
 If the Feast Centre team member is not connected to the academic institution in which the applicant studies, linkages will be made with the applicant's supervisor.
 Applicants must be eligible to work in Canada, must be enrolled in a Canadian academic institution and must be in good academic standing.

-Graduate students must be registered in a Canadian Masters or PhD program with a significant research component.
+Applicants be registered in a Canadian Masters or PhD program with a significant research component.
 A significant research component is considered to be original, autonomous research that leads to the completion of a thesis, major research project, dissertation, and/or scholarly publication that is merit/expert-reviewed at the institutional level as a requirement for completion of the program.